Azure/sql_python_deep_learning/README.md

 An example of an algorithm with higher accuracy can be found [here](https://eliasvansteenkiste.github.io/machine learning/lung-cancer-pred/), the pipeline has a 3D CNN for nodule segmentation, one CNN for false positive reduction, another CNN for identifying if the nodule is malignant or not, then transfer learning and finally ensembling.

-It is important to understand that the focus of the demo is not the algorithm itself, but the pipeline that allows to execute deep learning in a SQL database.
+It is important to understand that the focus of the demo is not the algorithm itself but the pipeline which allows to execute deep learning in a SQL database.

 ### Contributing